Jelosus2/ReDustX/README.md

 - ASTC encoding tuned per quality (HD = 4x4, SD = 8x8)
 - JSON → SKEL Converter (beta) for Spine 4.1
 - Duplicate mod detection and clear progress output
+- Does the mod contain more textures than the original?
+Nothing to worry about with the automatic texture merger.
 - Cross‑platform: available for both Windows and Linux

 ## Download